Run the Alps Underground Guide to UTMB® Week in Chamonix

 Do all those parking lots around town fill up?

 Run the Alps: Yes, and often quickly.
-Then it becomes very hard to park.
-You may reach the point where you feel like pushing your car in the Arve river and crying.
+Then it becomes very hard to park, often delaying your plans by a half hour or more.
+You may reach the point where you feel like pushing your car in the Arve river and bursting into tears.

 What about the Mont Blanc Tunnel?
 I’ve heard it can be busy.

 Run the Alps: You heard right.
 It can be smooth and easy, or you can spend 90 minutes in traffic waiting to get to the tollbooth, thinking it would have been easier to climb over Mont Blanc and glissade down to Courmayeur.
-Go early or late.
+Go very early or very late — like before 7 am, or after 10 pm.
 And before you go, check the “fluidity” of the tunnel using the smartphone app (here for iPhone and here for Android) or the tunnel web site.
+In the experience of many of us locals, however, Google Maps is often just as accurate– and sometimes moreso.

 Should I make reservations for dinners?